Who is eligible to apply?

 I don't graduate until next year, can I apply yet?

-No, but if you have more than one year of your studies to complete, you can apply for a ScotGrad student placement.
+No, but if you are looking for a placement between two years of study, you can apply for a ScotGrad student placement.

 I do not have an Honours degree, can I apply?

-Yes, unless the placement advertisement specifically requests an Honours degree as part of their requirements.
+Yes, unless the placement advertisement specifically requests an Honours degree as part of the requirements.

 Is there a minimum degree classification required?